 For any given file, only a certain number of versions will be retained.
 By default, this maximum number of versions is 3, but Admins can change this value through a setting in your account if your plan allows it.
 This setting can be found under Trash and Retention Policies.

-Only three versions will be kept for the following file types, regardless of your account setting: Microsoft Outlook/Exchange (.pst and .ost), Microsoft Access (.mdb), QuickBooks (.qbb) and email (.eml) files.
+Only three versions will be kept for the following file types, regardless of your account setting: Microsoft Outlook/Exchange (.pst and .ost), Microsoft Access (.mdb), QuickBooks (.qbb), and email (.eml) files.

-Make Old Version Current
+Restore Old Version

 - Click the version icon.